kaixin1528/audiophile-e-commerce/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+For further development, I would focus on polishing the responsive designs, especially for tablet, as this project is my first time attempting to optimize the layout for different screen sizes.

-For further development, I would focus on polishing the responsive design as this is the first time getting exposed to adapt to different screen sizes.
+Another thing I would like to work on is improving the animation on some of the components, for instance making the drop down menu slide down gradually or incorporate a locomotive scroll in which the images ease in slowly by the time I scroll down to their sections.
+Lastly, this project is great for backend development, so I believe I will come back to this project to work on the backend side when I feel comfortable in those knowledge.

 ### Useful resources